-Considering a First Look?
+Considering a First Look On Your Wedding Day?
 A Photographer’s Perspective.

 Ah, the big wedding timeline debate: to first look or not to first look.

 When it comes to planning your wedding day, the decision to go with a first look or ditch it altogether can actually have quite an impact on your wedding day timeline and the flow of the day’s events.
 If you’re unsure about incorporating a first look into your timeline, or simply want to know what the hype is all about, I’m here to give you a photographer’s perspective.

 Spoiler: this photog is Team First Look all the way.

 For those who don’t know, a first look is simply when a bride and groom choose to see each other before the ceremony.
 Bad luck?
 I don’t believe it.
 Untraditional?
 Actually, first looks are a growing trend in the wedding industry, and they add a special intimacy to your wedding day.

 In most cases, the first look takes place somewhere at or near the ceremony site, where the bride and groom have a private moment away from the hustle and bustle of their guests arriving or their vendor team assembling the reception area, etc. While some couples wish to honor tradition by saving their first sighting until the moment the bride walks down the aisle, incorporating a first look into the wedding timeline has a number of benefits for the bride and groom to-be.